PhilMele/M3Project/README.md

 Add search function to dashbaords + grants available Add delete appluctaion for granter if application not active The granter can technically access the grantee dashboard, so they can see their grant and what the grantee see. need a button to make this accessible without playing with URL
-Some function like delete grant, are innaccessible from front-end, but could be accessed with URL.
+Some function like delete grant, are innaccessible from front-end, but could be accessed with URL from another granter.
 Would require more work to make this more secure.
+Do not know how to test if the CSRF token actually works

 TO DO:
-fix collapse menu in navbar so its not transparent Check CSRF token is correclty impelemented on all forms Add favicon change colours of validators on signup register remove print statements recheck python following add of more code
+fix collapse menu in navbar so its not transparent Check CSRF token is correclty impelemented on all forms Add favicon remove print statements recheck python following add of more code